fumikito/gianism/readme.md

 ##  Changelog

-Here is a list of change logs. asterisk means a breaking change.
+Here is a list of change logs.

 ### 3.0.0

 This release has **breaking changes**.
 Please check carefully change logs.

+* PHP version should be 5.4 and over.
 * Mainly supported SNS are now below.
   * Facebook
   * Google
   * twitter
   * Instagram
 * Dropped services(mixi, Yahoo!
-Japan, github, Amazon) are re-borned as addons!
-Please visit our [addon store](https://gianism.info/addons/).
+Japan, github, Amazon) are reborned as addons!
+Please visit our [addon list](https://gianism.info/add-on/).
 * As mentioned above, Gianism now have addon system.
 You can add new addons.
+* Mail fall back is dropped.
+So, some user might miss your important notification.

 ### 2.2.7